The hierarchy of accounts, users, properties and views

 Property: Website, mobile application, blog, etc. An account can contain one or more properties.

-View: Your access point for reports; a defined view of visitor data from a property.
+View: Your access point for reports; a defined view of data from a property.
 You give users access to a view so that they can see the reports based on that view's data.
 A property can contain one or more views.

 Users: You add users to an account.
 You can assign four different permissions to a user (Manage Users, Edit, Collaborate or Read & Analyse), and you can assign different permissions at the account, property and view levels.
 The permissions govern which actions users can take, and whether they have access to reports.

-Within an Analytics account, you add the properties from which you want to collect visitor data.
+Within an Analytics account, you add the properties from which you want to collect data.
 When you add a property to an account, Analytics generates the tracking code that you use to collect data from that property.
 The tracking code contains a unique ID that identifies the data from that property, and makes it easily identifiable in your reports.
 Analytics also creates one unfiltered view for each property that you add.

 A view is a defined perspective of the data from a property, and provides access to the reports for that property.